dageorge1111/psar/README.md

  - For dynamic dispatch, the compiler still guarantees that the type implements the trait that it is being used for but does not pull the exact implementation until runtime
 #### Classes:
  - Implementation inheritance is one of the biggest regrets in creating Java.
 Rust does not have standard classes and therefore forbids classic inheritance of classes
+### Error Handling:
+ - Rust breaks down errors into two types, recoverable errors and unrecoverable errors
+#### Unrecoverable Errors:
+ - Unrecoverable errors usually want the program to stop entirely and use panic!
+ - Two ways of inducing an unrecoverable, either by doing some bad behavior like accessing an array past the end or directly calling `panic!` macro
+ - By default, panic will print a message, unwind, clean up the stack, and quit
+ - Unwinding means that Rust walks back up the stack and cleans up data from each function it encounters.
+However, you can choose to immedietely abort as well without cleaning up.
+Add `panic = 'abort'` to the appropriate [profile] sections in your Cargo.toml file
+ - Recoverable errors are usually when the program wants to tell the user something went wrong and retry the operation
+ - Rust does not have exceptions and instead uses the type `Result<T,E>`